Peter Trefonas: Education

 Peter Trefonas is a son of Louis Marco Trefonas, also a chemist, and Gail Thames.
 He was inspired by Star Trek and the writings of Isaac Asimov, and created his own chemistry lab at home.

 Trefonas attended the University of New Orleans, receiving his Bachelor of Science in chemistry in 1980.

-While an undergraduate, Trefonas earned money by writing early computer games for personal computers.
-These included Worm, the first version of Snake to be written for a personal computer, and a clone of Hustle.
-Both were based on the Blockade arcade game.
-Trefonas also wrote a game based on Dungeons and Dragons.
+While an undergraduate, Trefonas earned money by writing video games for early personal computers.
+These included Worm, a clone of the 1976 arcade video game Blockade, and a clone of the arcade game Hustle (1977), which itself was based on Blockcade.
+Worm was the first of what would become many games in the snake video game genre for home computers.
+Trefonas also wrote a game based on Dungeons & Dragons.

 Trefonas studied at the University of Wisconsin-Madison with Robert West, completing a Ph.D. in inorganic chemistry in late 1984.
 Trefonas became interested in electronic materials after working with West and chip makers from IBM to create organosilicon bilayer photoresists.
-His thesis topic was Synthesis, properties and chemistry of organosilane and organogermane high polymers (1985).
+His thesis topic was "Synthesis, properties and chemistry of organosilane and organogermane high polymers" (1985).

 Career

 Trefonas joined MEMC Electronic Materials in late 1984.
 In 1986, he and others co-founded Aspect Systems Inc., utilizing photolithography technology acquired from MEMC.
 Trefonas worked at Aspect from 1986-1989.
 Then, through a succession of company acquisitions, he moved to Shipley Company (1990-2000), Rohm and Haas (1997-2008), to The Dow Chemical Company (2008-2019), and finally to DuPont (2019-current).

-Trefonas has published at least 132 journal articles and technical publications.
-He has received 107 American patents, and has more than 15 active patent applications pending.
+Trefonas has published at least 137 journal articles and technical publications.
+He has received 132 US patents.